IQGeo/utils-vscode/README.md

    The extension uses one terminal to restart the Python environment and another to run a Javascript file watch.
 A browser debug session (if active) will be restarted when a JavaScript file is saved.<br>
    The delay between saving a JavaScript file and restarting a debug session (to allow the watch build to complete) can be configured using the setting **iqgeo-utils-vscode.restartDelay** (defaults to 1500ms).

+9. Command Check Subclass Signatures can list Javascript and Python subclass methods that do not match the signature of the parent method.

-9. (Experiemental) Hover and Code Lens actions for search and navigation.
+10. (Experiemental) Hover and Code Lens actions for search and navigation.
 The actions can be enabled with the settings **iqgeo-utils-vscode.enableHover** and **iqgeo-utils-vscode.enableCodeLens**.

 <br>
 The extension scans for definitions in the paths specified by the setting iqgeo-utils-vscode.searchPaths (see below).<br>